codephilics/go-phonebook/README.md

 # GoAPI

 I challenge myself to build a web application without using any Go framework.
-I used Gorilla toolkit and GORM to build this application on to follow up with the MVC Framework pattern.
+I used Gorilla toolkit and GORM to build this application follow up with the MVC Framework pattern.

 ## To run the project
 Create `.env` and run `docker-compose up`

 ## Dependencies
-* Go
+* go 1.13
 * PostgreSQL : As data storage
 * Docker
 * Docker Compose